 c whether the dismissal was consistent with the Dismissal Code;

-dwhether the person was dismissal because of genuine redundancy.
+d whether the person was dismissed because of genuine redundancy.

-The first step for a worker who applies for a remedy for unfair dismissal is usually a conciliation conference with the employer at the FWC.
+The first step for a worker who applies for a remedy for unfair dismissal is usually a phone conciliation conference with the employer and a FWC conciliator.
 If the matter is not resolved at that stage, it then usually proceeds by way of arbitration.
 The FW Act gives FWC considerable discretion in relation to the method of finalising the claim.

 Appeals to a full bench of FWC can be made where there has been an error of law or a significant error of fact.